anbarak/foundry/README.md

 ---

+### 🌐 Optional: Set Fast Public DNS (Cloudflare + Google)

+Foundry optionally configures your system to use fast, privacy-respecting public DNS resolvers by running `~/bin/tools/networking/set-dns-public.sh`.
+You’ll be prompted before any changes are applied.

+#### ✅ Why use public DNS?

+- 🚀 **Speed** – Cloudflare (`1.1.1.1`) and Google (`8.8.8.8`) are often faster than ISP defaults
+- 🛡️ **Security** – Less susceptible to DNS hijacking or ISP-level tampering
+- 🔒 **Privacy** – Avoids DNS-based tracking or monetization by ISPs
+- 🌍 **Stability** – High availability and global performance
+- ⚙️ **Developer-Friendly** – Reduces local DNS cache issues and speeds up CLI workflows

+💡 Ideal for developers, remote workers, or privacy-conscious users.
+You can re-run the script any time to restore these settings.

+---

 ## 🔐 Secrets & Bitwarden Strategy

 Sensitive files are excluded from version control and backed up securely using Bitwarden.